Press office

 Facts and figures

-• Death rates from CHD are the highest in areas of greatest deprivation
+- Death rates from CHD are the highest in Scotland and Northern England

-• There are 2.3 million people in the UK living with CHD
+- There are 2.3 million people in the UK living with CHD, of which 830,000 are women

 Stroke

-• Stroke is the fourth biggest killer in the UK and is the single biggest cause of severe disability
+- Stroke is one of the biggest killers in the UK and is the single biggest cause of severe disability

-• Every 5 minutes someone in the UK will have a stroke
+- Every 5 minutes someone in the UK will have a stroke with 1 in 4 occurring in people of working age

 Vascular Dementia

-• Vascular dementia causes more than 15,000 deaths each year in the UK
+- Vascular dementia causes around 14,000 deaths each year in the UK

-• It is the second most common type of dementia affecting at least 150,000 people in the UK
+- It is the second most common type of dementia affecting at least 180,000 people in the UK (1 in 5 cases)

-• Vascular dementia accounts for three quarters of dementia cases in stroke survivor
+- Vascular dementia accounts for three quarters of dementia cases in stroke survivors

 Cholesterol